-Altice USA, Inc. (the "Company") is filing a Registration Statement on Form S-1 (Registration No. 333-) with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act"), in connection with the Company's initial public offering of Class A common stock.
+Altice USA, Inc. (the "Company") has filed a Registration Statement on Form S-1 (Registration No. 333-217240) with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Securities Act"), in connection with the Company's initial public offering of Class A common stock.
 In connection therewith, I hereby consent, pursuant to Rule 438 of the Securities Act, to being named as a nominee to the board of directors of the Company in the Registration Statement, as may be amended from time to time.
 I also consent to the filing of this consent as an exhibit to such Registration Statement and any amendments thereto.

-/s/ Jérémie Bonnin
+/s/ Mark Mullen

-Name: Jérémie Bonnin
+Name: Mark Mullen